 I’m going to die.

 Mom’s there now, beneath the grass and dirt, her headstone above.
 She’s in her cedar coffin, wearing the special dress I purchased for her, her favorite apron next to her where I placed it.
 Oh God, she’s shriveled, decayed in the cold earth despite the protective vault, the dress and apron ruined.

-Now this woman lies in her satin lined coffin, so still, soon to rot in the cold earth too, no matter what she wears.
-No brush strokes are to be added on her life’s portrait.
+Now this woman lies in her satin-lined coffin, so still, soon to rot in the cold earth too, no matter what she wears.
+No brush strokes are to be added to her life's portrait.
 Those departed, they paint no more.
 Their remaining blank canvas, no sequel, no happily ever aftering, not a stroke more of their brush.
-Theyre just gone.
+They’re just gone.

 Morbid thoughts racked me; my mind strayed further afield.

 With Mom and Dad gone, I’m scheduled next, the natural order of things.

 Then my mind tripped a thought mine, the explosion rocked me awake.